robertjnielsen/AsyncInn/README.md

 ## Change Log

+**1.9** - 20200412
+- Completed CRUD operations for Rooms with DTOs.

+**1.8** - 20200412
+- Completed CRUD operations for Hotels with DTOs.
+- Created DTOs for Models.

 **1.7** - 20200409
 - Tested data with Postman to make API calls.
 - Created interface and service for HotelRooms.